Waleed2660/nimbus-ui/README.md

 # Nimbus - Private Cloud Storage Web Application

 ## 📋 Overview
 Nimbus is a intuitive web application for personal cloud storage, built with modern web technologies to provide a seamless file management experience.
+This app communicates with a backend application developed with Java Springboot to handle all sort of communication with Amazon S3 Bucket to view, upload, navigate & delete files.

 ## 🚀 Features
 - File upload and storage